 Culinary Uses

-Swiss cheese is a favorite for sandwiches, particularly Reuben sandwiches.
+Swiss cheese is a favorite for sandwiches, mainly Reuben sandwiches.
 It also melts well, making it ideal for fondues and gratins.

 4. Gouda, the Dutch Delight